 - Increased secretions of hormones, especially cortisol, that is detrimental to overall health as it causes sleep disruptions, acidity, weight gain and much more.

-- Release of adrenaline and noradrenaline that are responsible for the ‘flight or fight’ response but cause digestive, muscular, nervous and cardiovascular changes.
+- The release of adrenaline and noradrenaline that are responsible for the ‘flight or fight’ response but cause digestive, muscular, nervous and cardiovascular changes.

-Both these factors affect the enteric nervous system, which is the network of nerves found within the gut, and disrupt normal gut-brain interactions.
+- Both of these factors affect the enteric nervous system, which is the network of nerves found within the gut, and disrupt normal gut-brain interactions.

 To make it easier for you to understand the relevance of effective communication between the gut and brain, let’s take a look at how gut health and external stress are co-related.
 When you have an unhealthy gut that is causing constipation or nausea, you find yourself stressed out, weak and in a foul mood.